stephane/libmodbus/tests/README.md

 After installation, you can use pkg-config to compile these tests.
 For example, to compile random-test-server run:

-gcc random-test-server.c -o random-test-server `pkg-config --libs --cflags libmodbus`
+`gcc random-test-server.c -o random-test-server $(pkg-config --libs --cflags libmodbus)`

 - `random-test-server` is necessary to launch a server before running random-test-client.
 By default, it receives and replies to Modbus query on the